Nex-Pro/docs/docs/shaders/shader-api-reference.md

 		// urls
 		"fragmentShaderURL": "https://example.com/shader.fs", // for frag
 		"vertexShaderURL": "https://example.com/shader.vs", // for vertex
+		"shaderUrl": "", // deprecated but better supported

 		// optional
-		"channels": [], // string array with maximum of 4 urls "uniforms": {} // map of uniform keys that will be used in the shader }
+		"channels": [], // string array with maximum of 4 urls "uniforms": {
+			// map of uniform keys that will be used in the shader "myFloat": 0.5,
+			"myVec3": [1, 0, 0]
+		}
+	}
 }
 ```